ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  There are several tools and frameworks that allow you to define

 IaC.
-The leading one is HashiCorp s Terraform.
+The leading one is HashiCorp's Terraform.
 Terraform uses HashiCorp Config Language (HCL), a declarative configuration syntax, to allow engineers to define what resources they want and how they are to be configured.
 Terraform code can and should then be managed like any other code, using source control and peer review practices.
 Once approved, Terraform can generate infrastructure change plans and apply those plans for you with your cloud provider(s) of choice.
 I cannot emphasize enough how easy to use, powerful, and maintainable Terraform is, and how much ROI you're likely to gain by migrating from ClickOps to IaC.

 **CONTINUOUS INTEGRATION![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.107.png)**